Guide to Wells Fargo Go Far® Rewards

 - Cash back: A unique feature of Go Far® Rewards is that Wells Fargo debit or ATM cardholders can redeem their rewards as a withdrawal from a Wells Fargo ATM.
 You must redeem in $20/2,000-point increments and 30,000 points would be worth $300.

-- Redeem for Purchase: This is currently only available to Wells Fargo customers with a credit card that earns points rewards and allows you to redeem 30,000 points, equal to $300, to erase any purchase on your statement.
+- Redeem for Purchase: This is currently only available to Wells Fargo customers with a credit card that earns points rewards and allows you to redeem points to erase any purchase on your statement.
 You must have enough points to cover the purchase in entirety, but this is a unique rewards redemption option that essentially means you can use your rewards for, well, anything.
 Interested in a $5 cup of coffee and have 500 points?
 You can redeem those points to cover that cup of coffee on your statement.
 Eyeing a pair of $1,000 diamond earrings?
 Feel free to treat yourself and redeem 100,000 points to cover the cost.
 The minimum redemption here is 100 points (equal to $1), so it's an extremely flexible option.

 - Merchandise redemption: The simple answer is 30,000 points is worth $300; however, you'll want to look at the cost on the Go Far® portal versus the item's cost on other websites.
 It might be that the item is actually less expensive elsewhere in which case your better value comes from redeeming your rewards for cash back and then purchasing the item elsewhere.